 These small “hits” of dopamine when you think about a certain person can be the beginning of a crush, because simply being around that person makes you feel good.

-This further fuels your sexual attraction (lust) by increasing hormones like testosterone (and subsequently, your natural pheromones), and for women, estrogen to make them more inclined to seek eachother out.
+This further fuels your sexual attraction (lust) by increasing hormones like testosterone (and subsequently, increasing your pheromones), and for women, estrogen to make them more inclined to seek eachother out.

 You automatically want to be around people that make you feel good.